Tanmay0808/Tanmay0808/README.md

 ### Glad to see you here! 🤩 &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Tanmay0808.Tanmay0808)

-I'm a 2nd year Post Grad student pursuing Master of Computer Applications 🎓 from Department of Computer Science, University of Delhi 🏛.
+I'm a final year Post Grad student pursuing Master of Computer Applications 🎓 from Department of Computer Science, University of Delhi 🏛.
 I'm a full stack developer and a passionate learner who's always willing to learn and work across technologies and domains 💡.

 <br />